-• NLRB recently issued instructions to its field offices to improve services to members of the public with limited English proficiency.
+• NLRB strives to improve services to members of the public with limited English proficiency.
 These improvements would assist small businesses owned or managed by non-English speakers.
+Recent improvements include adding a folder to its web site that explains the NLRB's function and services in Spanish.

 • NLRB continually seeks to improve the public information officer program in its field offices to ensure that the public is assisted properly with questions about their rights under the National Labor Relations Act (NLRA).
 NLRB information officers have responded to over 150,000 inquires annually.
 Most direct individuals to other agencies or provide explanations about the individual's rights under the NLRA.
 The services provided under our public information officer program assists small businesses by discouraging the filing of frivolous charges.
+Recently, the NLRB made available to the public a toll-free telephone number that will connect the caller directly to the NLRB's office that is closest to caller's residence or office.
+Information provided through the toll-free telephone number is also available in Spanish.

-• NLRB recently changed its Web site related to our Standards of Service, providing clear explanations about what parties to NLRB proceedings can expect after charges and petitions are filed.
-Our Web site provides for a procedure for the public to comment on how our services can be improved. (www.nlrb.gov)
+• NLRB web site contains a statement of its Standards of Service, providing clear explanations about what parties to NLRB proceedings can expect after charges and petitions are filed.
+Our web site provides for a procedure for the public to comment on how our services can be improved. (www.nlrb.gov) In addition, the web site now makes available to members of the public, including small businesses, electronic copies of case handling manuals, the Board's Rules and Procedures, and recently issued Board decisions and other memoranda.

-• NLRB is developing a policy, which will be made available to the public on our Web site, that will enhance the ability of parties to our proceedings to communicate with the Agency through e-mail, and submit certain documents electronically.
+• NLRB has implemented new procedures on its web site that enhance the ability of parties to its proceedings to communicate with the Agency through e-mail and submit certain documents electronically.